-As a We Can!
-Community Site organizer who is skilled at building effective working relationships, we don't have to sell you on the importance of creating those relationships to getting the job done.
+As a We Can! community site organizer who is skilled at building effective working relationships, you don't have to be sold on the importance of creating those relationships to getting the job done.

 The same thing holds true with the media.
 Trust is built over time, with effort.